Jazz Singer Cécile McLorin Salvant Doesn't Want To Sound 'Clean And Pretty'

 (LAUGHTER)

-MCLORIN SALVANT: And that song happens to be - it just happens to be so catchy and it's - I love that song, and I think it's hilarious.
-And it actually - I remember playing it for a few friends, and we had this big debate on whether feminism was still appropriate, whether it was a real thing, whether, you know - and we started talking about gender and all these things that are really important to me.
-And I thought, well, that's wonderful, that's - I'm glad that we could talk about these things just from listening to this particular song.
+MCLORIN SALVANT: And that song happens to - it just - it happens to be so catchy.
+And it's - I love that song, and I think it's hilarious.
+And it actually - I remember playing it for a few friends, and we had this big debate on whether feminism was still appropriate, whether it was a real thing, whether - you know, and we started talking about gender and all these things that are really important to me.
+And I thought, well, that's wonderful.
+That's - I'm glad that we could talk about these things just from listening to this particular song.

 MCLORIN SALVANT: (Laughter).